ShapeOfMatter/thesis_CP_UVM/multichor exercise.md

 Enter its dir and check that you're at the HEAD of the `auction-demo` branch.

 Run the (reduced) unit tests to confirm you're set up.
-This will also build the whole project, so it may take a little while the first time.

 ```bash
 cabal test -f test
 ```

+This will also build the whole project, so it may take a little while the first time.
+One more likely source of problems is your GHC version;
+version 9.10.1 is preferred.

 Open `examples/Auction.hs`.
 Observe that there's an example choreography `auction` on line 33.
 You'll be editing this to correctly implement the below protocol.

+The goal here is to find specific short-comings of MultiChor as a library that people might actually use.
+The goal is _not_ to test your own skill, or acquire a perfect implementation of the below protocol.
+Set yourself a timer for two hours, and quit when it goes off.
+Ask Mako questions, including about how to do particular things, at any point.

 ## Exercise